junksamiad/template-sender-engine/lld/db/conversations-db-schema-v1.0.md

 ## Status Lifecycle

-The `conversation_status` field uses a simplified approach with just three essential states:
+The `conversation_status` field uses a simplified approach with three essential states:

 1. **processing**: Initial state when conversation record is created.
 Indicates the message is being processed through the AI system and delivery channel.